Master of Engineering Management (MEM)

 There are two entry levels to the Master of Engineering Management program.
 If you have completed a three year undergraduate degree program, or a four year program without a research component, you will enter the MEM at the foundation level.
 This will involve taking two engineering subjects prior to starting out on the main program.
 If you have completed a four year degree that included a research component, you will enter directly onto the main program.

 If you enter the program at the foundation level you will complete 12 subjects in total.
 If you go directly to the core program, you will complete 10 subjects.
-Students typically complete two subjects in a semester, which consists of 13 teaching weeks.
-Each subject requires one evening of attendance per week and classes are held 6:00pm - 9:30pm, Saturday - Thursday.
+Students typically complete two subjects in a semester.
+Each subject requires one evening of attendance per week and classes are held 6:00pm - 10:00pm, Saturday - Thursday.